-BACK TO TABLE OF CONTENTS 76 Legislative text Article 22 - Requirements relating to transparency 7.1.
-The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: (a) information on the underlying exposures on a quarterly basis, or, in the case of ABCP, information on the underlying receivables or credit claims on a monthly basis; STS criteria 76.
+BACK TO TABLE OF CONTENTS Legislative text 76 Article 22 - Requirements relating to transparency 7.1.
+The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: (a) information on the underlying exposures on a guarterly basis, or, in the case of ABCP, information on the underlying receivables or credit claims on a monthly basis; STS criteria 76.
 The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: (a) information on the underlying exposures on a guarterly basis, Article 22.5. [...]
 The information required by point (a) of the first subparagraph of Article 7(1) shall be made available to potential investors before pricing prior to notification under Article 27(1) upon request. [...]
 Yes Article 43.3(b): requirements under 22.5 must be met "as of the time of notification".
 Verified?
-PCS Comment See the Transparency Reporting Agreement, Clause 2.1.3 (a) (ii) and (b) (ii) All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' analysis in Note 75 above.
-PCS notes the existence of a covenant to provide all the Article 7 information in the Transparency Reporting Agreement..
+PCS Comment See Transparency Reporting Agreement.: Clause 2.1 (c) (i): As of the date hereof and prior to the Transparency Template Effective Date: (i) (B) publish on a monthly or guarterly basis certain loan-by-loan information in relation to the Mortgage Receivables in respect of each Notes Calculation Period, as required by and in accordance with article 7(1)(a) of the STS Regulation, which shall be provided substantially in the form of the CRA3 Data Tape by no later than one calendar month after the Notes Payment Date; (ii) following the Transparency Template Effective Date: publish on a guarterly basis certain loan-by-loan information in relation to the Mortgage Receivables in respect of each Notes Calculation Period, as required by and in accordance with (B) article 7(1)(a) of the STS Regulation, which shall be provided in the form of the Transparency Data Tape by no later than the Notes Payment Date; Section 8 General (13) and (17).
+All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' analysis in Note 75 above.
+PCS notes the existence of a covenant to provide all the Article 7 information in the Prospectus.
 EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines